shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L08_Audit.md

     ![](../media/mod-02;lab-08(4).png)

 ### Review
-In this lab, you enabled auditing.
+In this lab, you activated auditing to monitor and record data modifications within Microsoft Dataverse.